felixge/felixge.de/content/posts/csv-boilerplate-for-go.md

 The code above accomplishes the main task of returning all cars read from the given `io.Reader`, but it also validates the number of columns, as well as the header and type names found in the first two rows.
 Error messages should also be good, including both the row number as well the the offending column name in case something goes wrong for one of the records.

 It should also be easy to modify.
 For example if you want to ignore the second header line during reading, just remove the code.
-Or if instead of requiring all headers to have a fixed position, you could dynamically discover their position from the input by matching their names against the names in the `carColumns` slice and then reorder the elements in the record accordingly.
+Or instead of requiring all headers to have a fixed position, you could dynamically discover their position from the input by matching their names against the names in the `carColumns` slice and then reorder the elements in the record accordingly.

 Or you might decide you need a streamining interface to lower memory usage and GC pressure like this: